The Boss on board: HELICOPTER PILOT JOHN D. HESS

 How does your crew prepare for tricky missions?

 By critiquing each other.
-Even after simple manoeuvres, like recovering empty rescue baskets.
+Even after simple maneuvers, like recovering empty rescue baskets.
 Anyone who can’t take criticism puts others at risk.

 Can you really assess the risk in your job?